 If I’m selling a digital course that doesn’t require me to do anything to satisfy the transaction, why would I want to turn anyone away?

-The reason you want to turn people away is because rejecting many reinforces few.
-If I’m able to say to someone, “you shouldn’t hire me if X, Y and Z are true,” those who don’t respond with an emphatic “false” for X, Y and Z are more likely to regard your product as more fitting for them.
+The reason you want to turn people away is that rejecting many reinforces few.
+If I’m able to say to someone, “you shouldn’t hire me if X, Y, and Z are true,” those who don’t respond with an emphatic “false” for X, Y, and Z are more likely to regard your product as more fitting for them.

 You might recall my theory on products-for-one.
 Every buyer wants to buy products that are made just for them, and in a B2B transaction, where purchases are usually made as investments, a product-for-one is more likely to yield a return-on-investment than something more general.
 The same applies to niche consulting: specific services are bought by clients with specific problems.